systemd/mkosi/mkosi/resources/mkosi.md

 `BaseTrees=`, `--base-tree=`

-: Takes a colon separated pair of directories to use as base images.
-When used, these base images are each copied into the OS tree and form the base distribution instead of installing the distribution from scratch.
-  Only extra packages are installed on top of the ones already installed in the base images.
+: Takes a comma separated list of paths to use as base trees.
+When used, these base trees are each copied into the OS tree and form the base distribution instead of installing the distribution from scratch.
+Only extra packages are installed on top of the ones already installed in the base trees.
 Note that for this to work properly, the base image still needs to contain the package manager metadata (see `CleanPackageMetadata=`).

 : Instead of a directory, a tar file or a disk image may be provided.
 In this case it is unpacked into the OS tree.
 This mode of operation allows setting permissions and file ownership explicitly, in particular for projects stored in a version control system such as `git` which retain full file ownership and access mode metadata for committed files.

 `SkeletonTrees=`, `--skeleton-tree=`

-: Takes a colon separated pair of paths.
-The first path refers to a directory to copy into the OS tree before invoking the package manager.
-The second path refers to the target directory inside the image.
+: Takes a comma separated list of colon separated path pairs.
+The first path of each pair refers to a directory to copy into the OS tree before invoking the package manager.
+The second path of each pair refers to the target directory inside the image.
 If the second path is not provided, the directory is copied on top of the root directory of the image.
+The second path is always interpreted as an absolute path.
   Use this to insert files and directories into the OS tree before the package manager installs any packages.
 If the `mkosi.skeleton/` directory is found in the local directory it is also used for this purpose with the root directory as target (also see the **Files** section below).

 : As with the base tree logic above, instead of a directory, a tar file may be provided too. `mkosi.skeleton.tar` will be automatically